francogassibe/-Use-of-genetic-algorithms-to-find-the-parameters-of-a-generic-neural-network-controller/README.md

 Here we faced a problem: the algorithm is too heavy, there are too many parameters to be found and the genetic algorithm fails to converge into a good solution.

-So to solve this what i did was to 'help' the algorithm by guiving him some starting point.
+So to solve this what i did was to 'help' the algorithm by giving him some starting point.
 So i redefined the control law as follows.